-Tony Miele, Coach Lone Wolf, is our organization’s chief Instructor, and holds a fourth degree black belt and the title Sifu in Kingi Method Kajukenbo.
+Tony Miele, Coach Lone Wolf, has been practicing martial arts for over 38 years.
+He holds a teaching rank in Kingi Method Kajukenbo.
 Coach Lone Wolf has studied and continues to study different martial arts styles, with origins and cultural influences from all over the world.

 At Lone Wolf MMA, we teach the art of Kajukenbo.

-Kajukenbo is a unique style of martial arts that was created in the 1940s in Hawaii, by five black belts from various martial arts backgrounds.
-They came together and trained to create the ultimate fighting art — the first mixed martial art.
+Kajukenbo is a unique style of martial arts that was created in the 1940s in Hawaii, by five martial artists from various martial arts backgrounds.
 The elements of the term KA-JU-KEN-BO represent the origins of the system.

 KA – comes from Korean Karate, an art form that places emphasis on hard and powerful techniques.
 The karate influence was from the late Peter Y.Y.
 Choo.